AI Workshop: learn to build apps with AI →

 It’s really handy to understand what is going on.

-The process is long-running.
+top keeps running until you quit.
 To quit, you can type the q letter or ctrl-C.

 There’s a lot of information being given to us: the number of processes, how many are running or sleeping, the system load, the CPU usage, and a lot more.